princeton-nlp/c-sts/README.md

 ## Data

+To avoid the intentional/unintentional scraping of the C-STS dataset that could impact the evaluation of LLM models trained from online data, we adopt the following approach for our dataset release.

 The dataset for C-STS is stored in an encrypted file named `csts.tar.enc`.
 To access the dataset, follow these steps:

 1. Request Access: Submit a request to obtain the decryption password by [clicking here](https://docs.google.com/forms/d/e/1FAIpQLSfoYig6I3qEBUBaNmzugnAKGpX1mSpM5cbGeO-dXq-u_sMPJQ/viewform?usp=sf_link).
 You will receive an email response with the password immediately.

 2. Decrypt the Dataset: Once you have received the password via email, you can decrypt the `csts.tar.enc` file using the provided `extract.sh` script.
 Follow the instructions below:

-   - Open a terminal and navigate to the directory where the file is located.
+   - Open a terminal and navigate to the directory where the `data` directory.
    - Run the following command, replacing `<password>` with the decryption password obtained via email:

      ```bash